What are the Principles of Management?

 Low turnover of employees increases organizational image and reduces the cost of recruitment, selection as well as training, and development.

 According to the initiative principle, managers must take steps in order to make work done properly to realize the goal of the organization.

 Managers must encourage initiative.
 Every employee should be encouraged to be creative with new ideas and ways of doing new things.
 Initiation makes every work possible as it encourages and boosts the morale of employees.

 Espirit De Corps

 This principle refers to the “Strength in Unity“.
 It states that management should establish cooperation and coordination.

 It means joint work materializes the goal of an organization as a single effort is not enough.
-Cooperation increases a positive attitude towards the organization and its goals.
+Cooperation increases a positive attitude toward the organization and its goals.

 Teamwork with cooperation and coordination generates synergy which becomes the reason for organizational success.

 What is the Importance of Principles of Management?